 “Like many who channel, I fell into this by chance—it found me.
-I was not looking to be a spiritual guru or motivational speaker”
+I was not looking to be a spiritual guru or motivational speaker.”

-I was in a lucrative corporate job, moving through life acquiring things, paying bills, and trying to work a little fun in wherever I could.
+I was in a lucrative corporate job, moving through life acquiring things, paying bills, and trying to work in a little fun wherever I could.

 Once I started receiving The Stream’s communication, I found amazing clarity on every topic; the world made sense to me like never before.
 I now feel that I understand everything and everyone, even those considered to be the worst in our society—it’s truly incredible!

-When we began communicating in a way in which I could ask questions and get clear answers, one of the first questions I asked The Stream was “Why does the world need another channel?
+When we began communicating in a way in which I could ask questions and get clear answers, one of the first questions I asked The Stream was, “Why does the world need another channel?
 Is there anything left to say about the laws of the universe?”

-Their response was that the vast majority do not know these things—that many are slaves to the constant flow of information from media, opinions of their community leaders, and family traditions.
+They responded that the vast majority do not know these things—that many are slaves to the constant flow of information from media, opinions of their community leaders, and family traditions.
 They shared that like with any media or product, channeled material is developed by people—meaning there is a blending between the channel and source energy to produce communication that other humans can comprehend.
 This blending produces a “flavor” or brand to the material, and one brand does not appeal to all, thus the need for multiple channels.

-This made our childhood difficult; we were eating cans of beans for dinner and constantly being told “we can’t afford that” while our half-sister and cousins got the best toys, trips, clothes, and even drove brand-new cars in our teen years.
+This made our childhood difficult.
+We were eating cans of beans for dinner and constantly being told “we can’t afford that”, while our half-sister and cousins got the best toys, trips, clothes, and even drove brand-new cars in our teen years.

-I remember telling my older brother that we should start acting and thinking like we had all the things they had, and that if we did—those things would then come to us.
+I remember telling my older brother that we should start acting and thinking like we had all the things they had and that if we did, those things would then come to us.
 He looked at me like I was insane.
 I was always the weird one with crazy ideas in our household.

-I had no idea where this notion came from but I ran with it.
-By the time I was in high school I was wearing the nicest clothes and driving a brand-new car, while living in a household with an income of less than $10,000 a year!
+I had no idea where this notion came from, but I ran with it.
+By the time I was in high school I was wearing the nicest clothes and driving a brand-new car while living in a household with an income of less than $10,000 a year!

-My first awareness of my abilities to communicate beyond our realm came when I was six.
+My first awareness of my ability to communicate beyond our realm came when I was six.
 We’d just moved to Louisiana following my parent’s split, and my mother was in a very dark place; a place she never managed to escape from for the remaining years of her life.

 During the first year of our new life, my grandfather passed away suddenly from an undetected illness.
 Obviously, I was devastated; losing my grandfather after having lost my father, my home, and even my pets due to the divorce.